Jason Verduzco: Coaching career

 Verduzco was named an assistant coach for the Hamilton Continentals of Hamilton College in August 1994.
 He coached quarterbacks, kickers and served as recruiting coordinator for the Continentals from 1994 to 1996.

 He was an assistant coach for the Illinois Fighting Illini from 1997 to 1999.

 He served as defensive assistant for the Washington Redskins in 2000.
 He was an assistant coach for the Kansas City Chiefs from 2001 to 2005.
 He served as offensive assistant-quality control from 2001 to 2002, offensive assistant in 2003, quarterbacks coach in 2004 and tight ends coach in 2005.

 Personal life

 Verduzco was involved in an altercation with police on October 2, 2005, before the Chiefs' game against the Philadelphia Eagles.
 He was maced by police after becoming combative due to not being allowed to turn into a stadium entrance that he normally used.
-He was sentenced to two-year's probation on February 2, 2006.
+He was sentenced to two-years' probation on February 2, 2006.